leonardodasilvasouza/Models-and-Toys/README.md

 # Models-and-Toys

 Folowing a Data Analyst Training at Wild Code School, this is the first projet that my colleagues and I have built avec the aim to develop our MySQL and Tableau skills.
+We took 3 weeks to build this dashboard.

 <b>1 - Introduction</b>